The Elements of Good Therapy:

-There are many models or types of therapy to choose from.
-We believe there are a handful of common denominators present in all forms of healthy therapy.
-These elements are described below:
+There are many models and types of therapy to choose from.
+We believe there are a handful of common denominators present in all forms of healthy, ethical therapy.
+These elements are described here:

 Empowering